 Why open a liaison office in Norway

-liaison office or representative office allows a parent company to promote financial collaboration between the head office and other enterprises or collaborators in Norway.
+A liaison office or representative office allows a parent company to promote financial collaboration between the head office and other enterprises or collaborators in Norway.
 Although a liaison office cannot directly perform a business activity, it can however support and impulse the performance of a company, through the communicational ties that it can establish in the new markets.

-foreign investor in Norway may choose to open first a representative office in this country, in order to establish partnerships and relations and also in order to support the recruitment of new members.
+A foreign investor in Norway may choose to open first a representative office in this country, in order to establish partnerships and relations and also in order to support the recruitment of new members.

-Our specialists in company registration in Norway can help you appropriately establish a liaison office in this country by explaining to you what laws of the Norwegian state regulate the formation of representative offices
+Our specialists in company registration in Norway can help you appropriately establish a liaison office in this country by explaining to you what laws of the Norwegian state regulate the formation of representative offices.

 How many companies operate in Norway?